MastaTabs/at2/README.md

    . fixed bug in replay routine (playback never advanced to order #7f) . fixed Status window update during playback calibration . fixed bug in treating KSL by MAME emulator (lucky at 4th attempt :);
-     rollback of all previous changes to KSL – this trivial bug caused all the annoying discrepancies in sound compared to DBOPL emulator . fixed some serious interface bugs in Macro Editor and Remap Instrument window, which raised during portation to Free Pascal (btw, those ‘wtf’ table pointers had their meaning, Dmitry :)
+     rollback of all previous changes to KSL ï¿½ this trivial bug caused all the annoying discrepancies in sound compared to DBOPL emulator . fixed some serious interface bugs in Macro Editor and Remap Instrument window, which raised during portation to Free Pascal (btw, those ï¿½wtfï¿½ table pointers had their meaning, Dmitry :)
    . added quick access key for Macro Editor window (^Q) . added macro-preview mode for Arpeggio/Vibrato Macro Editor window . added possibility to change current instrument directly within